Biniyamseid/Java-Project/README.md

-# AirLine Reservation System

-This project is an online airline reservation system.
-It is a web-based application that allows users to book airline tickets from anywhere using the internet.
-It provides the functionality of booking tickets, searching for available flights, selecting preferred seats, and checking flight status.

-## Technologies Used

-- Java
-- JavaScript
-- JSP
-- Maven
-- POSTGRESQL
-- HTML
-- CSS
-- Bootstrap
-- jQuery
-- AJAX
-- Tomcat
--

-## Features
-- **Flight Search:** Users can search for flights based on their preferred travel dates, destinations, and budget.
-- **Seat Selection:** Users can select their preferred seats during the booking process.
-- **Flight Status Updates:** The application provides real-time updates on flight statuses, delays, and cancellations.

-- **User Accounts:** Users can create accounts to store their personal information and booking history.
-- **Booking History:** Users can view their booking history and check the status of their bookings.
-- **Admin Portal:** The application provides an admin portal for airline staff to manage flight schedules, bookings, and user accounts.
-- **Flight Management:** The admin portal allows airline staff to manage flight schedules, including adding new flights, updating flight details, and cancelling flights.
-- **Booking Management:** The admin portal allows airline staff to manage bookings, including viewing booking details, updating booking details, and cancelling bookings.
-- **User Management:** The admin portal allows airline staff to manage user accounts, including viewing user details, updating user details, and deleting user accounts.
-- **Flight Status Updates:** The admin portal allows airline staff to update flight statuses, including updating flight delays and cancellations.
-- **Flight Search:** The admin portal allows airline staff to search for flights based on their preferred travel dates, destinations, and budget.

-[//]: # (- **Flight Status Updates:** The admin portal allows airline staff to view real-time updates on flight statuses, delays, and cancellations.)
--

-## Project Structure

-The project follows a standard Maven project structure.
-Here is a brief overview of the project's structure:

-- `src/main/webapp`: This directory contains the JSP files for the web interface of the application or the home page.
-- `src/main/java`: This directory contains the Java source code for the application.
-- `src/main/webapp/WEB-INF`: This directory contains the configuration files for the application.
-- `src/main/webapp/WEB-INF/jsp`: This directory contains the JSP files that make up the application's pages.

-## Setup

-[//]: # (To set up the project on your local machine, follow these steps:)

-[//]: # ()
-[//]: # (1.
-Clone the repository to your local machine.)

-[//]: # (2.
-Open the project in your preferred IDE.)

-[//]: # (3.
-Ensure that you have the necessary dependencies installed.
-These include Java , Maven and database configurations.)

-[//]: # (4.
-Build the project using Maven.)

-[//]: # (5.
-Deploy the project to a Tomcat server.)

-[//]: # (6.
-Run the project.)

-<font color="white">~/Documents/school projects/AirLine_Management_System(updated final)</font>
-Please note that this project is still under development.
-Some features may not be fully functional.# Java-Project
+# ✈️ Airline Reservation System ✈️

+Welcome aboard to our state-of-the-art Airline Reservation System! 🌟 Embark on a journey of seamless flight bookings with just a few clicks.
+Let's soar through the clouds together! ☁️

+## 🚀 Key Features 🚀

+- **Flight Search:** 🌐 Easily discover available flights based on your travel dates, preferred destinations, and budget.
+- **Seat Selection:** 💺 Personalize your journey by selecting your preferred seats during the booking process.
+- **Real-time Flight Status Updates:** 🕒 Stay informed with up-to-the-minute information on flight statuses, including delays and cancellations.

+- **User Accounts:** 👤 Safely store your personal information and access your booking history at your convenience.
+- **Admin Portal:** 🛠️ Efficiently manage flight schedules, bookings, and user accounts through a dedicated admin portal.
+- **Flight Management:** ✈️ Add, update, or cancel flights effortlessly to ensure smooth operations.
+- **Booking Management:** 📅 Seamlessly view, modify, or cancel bookings to accommodate changes in plans.
+- **User Management:** 👩‍💼 Easily oversee and maintain user accounts for optimal system management.

+## 💻 Technology Stack 💻

+Experience the power of our technology stack:

+- Java, JavaScript, JSP, Maven, PostgreSQL,- HTML, CSS, Bootstrap,- jQuery, AJAX,- Tomcat

+## 🏗️ Project Structure 🏗️

+The project follows a well-organized Maven structure:

+- `src/main/webapp`: Home to JSP files for the user interface.
+- `src/main/java`: Houses the Java source code.
+- `src/main/webapp/WEB-INF`: Contains essential configuration files.
+- `src/main/webapp/WEB-INF/jsp`: Stores JSP files for various application pages.

+## 🛠️ Setup 🛠️

+Get started with the Airline Reservation System in just a few steps:

+1. Clone the repository to your local machine.
+2. Open the project in your preferred Integrated Development Environment (IDE).
+3. Ensure that you have Java, Maven, and necessary database configurations installed.
+4. Build the project using Maven.
+5. Deploy the application to a Tomcat server.
+6. Run the project and start enjoying the benefits of hassle-free flight booking.

+Bon Voyage! ✨ Please note that while the system offers a robust set of features, some functionalities may still be under development. ✈️🚧